Bagdad Cafe: Box office

 The film was successful at the European box office, and was one of the most financially successful foreign productions in the U.S. at that time, grossing then $3.59 million.

 Critical reception

 The film received positive reviews and critical acclaim.
-It holds an 85% approval rating on Rotten Tomatoes based on 20 reviews, with a weighted average of 6.8/10.

-Roger Ebert awarded the film 3½ stars in his review:[Percy Adlon] is saying something in this movie about Europe and America, about the old and the new, about the edge of the desert as the edge of the American Dream.
+Roger Ebert awarded the film 3½ out of 4 stars in his review:[Percy Adlon] is saying something in this movie about Europe and America, about the old and the new, about the edge of the desert as the edge of the American Dream.
 I am not sure exactly what it is, but that is comforting; if a director could assemble these strange characters and then know for sure what they were doing in the same movie together, he would be too confident to find the humor in their situation.
 The charm of "Bagdad Cafe" is that every character and every moment is unanticipated, obscurely motivated, of uncertain meaning and vibrating with life.

+Baghdad Cafe holds an 85% approval rating on Rotten Tomatoes based on 20 reviews, with a weighted average of 6.8/10.